EGI-Federation/documentation/content/en/users/data/management/datahub/usecases/_index.md

 EGI Notebooks has been integrated with DataHub in order to easily access and store files from the JupyterLab interface.

-On the central EGI Notebooks instance, a predefined spaces open to all users or VO specific spaces are available.
+On the central EGI Notebooks instance, a predefined space open to all users or VO specific spaces are available.

 ![image](datahub-notebooks-integration.png)